gijit/gi/README.md

 b) Write a test for your feature.
 Make sure it fails (the test is red), before moving on to implementation.
 Tests are quite short.
 There are many examples are here, which show the currently implemented features.
-Add you test at the end of the compiler/repl_test.go file.
+Add your test at the end of the compiler/repl_test.go file.

 https://github.com/go-interpreter/gi/blob/master/pkg/compiler/repl_test.go